MrBlackGeorge/MrBlackGeorge/README.md

 ## Hello there, my name is George  👋

-I'm a student at University of Electrical Engineering in Belgrade with a passion in Data Science and Back-End Development :computer:.  </br>
+I'm a student at University of Electrical Engineering in Belgrade with a passion in Data Science and Machine Learning :computer:.  </br>
 I do what I love the most, code!
 Also, I Hope I'll accomplish my dream to become a great developer one day :raised_hands:. </br>
 “Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.” ― **Martin Fowler**
 ___